 We may comply with any writ of attachment, execution, garnishment, tax levy, restraining order, subpoena, warrant or other legal process which we believe (correctly or otherwise) to be valid.
 We may not pay interest on any funds we hold or set aside in response to legal process.
 You agree that we may honor legal process that is served personally, by mail, or by facsimile transmission at any of our offices (including locations other than where the funds, records or property sought is held), even if the law requires personal delivery at the office where your account or records are maintained.
 You acknowledge that accounts opened with trust or fiduciary designations (e.g., “XYZ, Inc. Client Trust Account”) may be subject to levies and other legal process against your property unless our records clearly reflect the existence of an express written trust or court order.8.
 SUB-ACCOUNTS

-We may establish two “sub-accounts” on our books for certain deposit accounts.
+We may establish two or more “sub-accounts” on our books for certain deposit accounts.
 If we elect to establish the sub-accounts, it will not affect the other terms and conditions of your account or this Agreement, the Federal Deposit Insurance protection afforded on your account, the interest (if any) paid on your account, the service charges imposed in connection with your account, or the Truth in Savings disclosure given to you.
-Both of the sub-accounts will remain your accounts, but will be used by us internally to manage your funds.
-The first sub-account will qualify as and be treated as a “savings deposit account” for the purposes of Federal Reserve Board regulations.
+All of the sub-accounts will remain your accounts, but will be used by us internally to manage your funds.
+The first sub-account may be treated as a “savings deposit account” for the purposes of Federal Reserve Board regulations.
 You authorize us to transfer funds between the two sub-accounts consistent with Federal Reserve Board regulations.
 As such, we must advise you that the regulations require that we reserve the right to require at least seven (7) days’ written notice prior to the withdrawal or transfer of funds from the savings sub-account.

 We do not currently exercise that right with respect to these savings sub-accounts.
 In the event we determine to exercise that right, we will close the savings sub-account and transfer all funds back to your current account and cease the sub-account agreement.
 Your deposit and withdrawal capabilities are not affected by our election to establish the sub-account.
 For the purposes of FBO Accounts and accounts held “for the benefit of” another person(s), sub-accounting of the funds held for and owned by a person other than the person listed on the account are not considered “sub-accounts” under this section.9.
 DORMANT AND ABANDONED/UNCLAIMED ACCOUNTS